 For the 2018 – 2019 academic year, the staff of Brief Policy Perspectives is:

 Jessica Blackband is a second-year MPP candidate concentrating on environmental regulation at the George Washington University.
 Prior to pursuing her long-standing interest in policy, she worked in science communications at a climate change research center and a wildlife conservation organization.
 She graduated from Florida State University in 2015 with a B.A. in philosophy and a B.S. in environmental studies.

-Jennifer Spangler is a first-year Master of Public Administration candidate at the Trachtenberg School, concentrating in Local Government Finance and Management.
-She is a lifelong Marylander; she grew up in Hagerstown (located in Western Maryland) and went to the University of Maryland, College Park (Go Terps!), where she majored in Government and Politics and Criminology.
+Jennifer Spangler is a second-year Master of Public Administration candidate at the Trachtenberg School, concentrating in Local Government Finance and Management.
+She is a lifelong Marylander; she grew up in Western Maryland and went to the University of Maryland, College Park (Go Terps!), where she majored in Government and Politics and Criminology.
 Before coming to GW, she worked as a legal assistant at an energy law firm and held internships in federal and state government.
-Jennifer plans to focus her studies on state and local government management, or on management and communications generally.
-In her free time, she enjoys reading and exploring the D.C. restaurant scene.
+She plans on transitioning into local government upon graduation.

 Travis Reginal is a second-year MPA candidate in GW’s Trachtenberg School and is a research assistant at the Urban Institute where he conducts criminal justice research.
 He is a graduate of Yale University where he studied sociology and education studies.
 Travis has written and spoken on the matter of low-income, first-generation college students for a number of outlets such as the New York Times, PA Times, NBC News, and American RadioWorks.